Study With Us - BA (Hons) Philosophy...

 - "Direction to further resources and reading materials."

-Reflections from a 2018 BA Philosophy Study Weekend
+Reflections from a 2018 BA (Hons) Philosophy and the Catholic Tradition Study Weekend

 What have you found especially positive about the last study weekend?